Both chukka boots and Chelsea boots are solid year-round styles, but what’s the big difference?

-But the Dritto from M.Gemi is more streamlined.
+But the Duke from Thursday Boot Company is more streamlined.
 The Blake stitching keeps a low profile and the boot is slimmer and more narrow overall.

 The slimmed-down European style Chelsea boot is your best option if you want to make your Chelsea boot more formal.